 Have you ever wanted a more in-depth knowledge of the systems in your aircraft (fuel, carburetion, ignition, vacuum, etc.) and the effects that winter and summer flight operations have upon those systems?
 Learn how to operate your aircraft systems like a pro.
 This seminar promises to be instructional and entertaining.
 David Emerson, the speaker, is the owner of a Fixed Based Operator (FBO), flight school, and Federal Aviation Regulation (FAR) 135 charter company.
 He is an Aviation Maintenance Technician with Inspection Authorization, a Certified Flight Instructor Instrument (CFII), and a FAA Safety Team Representative.

-All About Fuel
+All About Gliders

 Can Your Airplane Really Perform?

 You have a pretty good sense of takeoff and landing distances required, but if the field is short do you know your airplane well enough to guarantee you can land and depart safely?
 Explore performance factors related to landing, takeoff, obstacle clearance, and aircraft control using real-life scenarios and learn how to apply these principles to your flying.
 Speakers are Russ Kelsea, Certified Flight Instructor and a FAA Safety Team Lead Representative, Rick Kloeppel, retired airline pilot, CFI, and FAA Safety Team Representative and John Merriman, CFI and aircraft owner.